Here are answers to frequently asked questions about UNC Kenan-Flagler's MBA Program, as well as pointers to other sources of information about:

 Back to Top

-Q: Do Kenan-Flagler students secure internships successfully between their first and second years?
+Q: Do UNC Kenan-Flagler students secure internships successfully between their first and second years?

 Q: How many career management people are there to help me with my job search?